dashluu/ir/README.md

   `CallInstr` for binary instructions and calling functions respectively.
 Each instruction has a reference to the containing basic block and IR structure.
 * `BasicBlock`: represents a basic block which is a sequence of instructions such that there is no branching except for the last instruction or that the first instruction is a target for jumps.
-A basic block has a reference to the containing CFG node(mentioned below).
 Note that unlike LLVM, a basic block does not have any reference to a function or module.
 * `IRStruct`: the base class for any IR structures.
 An IR structure can be a module, a function, a loop statement, an if-else sequence, or an if statement.
-Each IR structure does not have any other references other than one to its container, which is another `IRStruct` object.
+Each IR structure does not have any references other than one to its container, which is another `IRStruct` object.

 Currently, the IR hierarchy is shown below: